kayex/sammy/README.md

 ./build.sh
 ```

-To enable debug console, build using
+To enable the debug console, build using
 ```sh
 ./build.sh debug
 ```